CodingWithJiro/CodingWithJiro/README.md

 <br>

-Lastly, I follow the latest tech trends and web development here at **[daily.dev](https://daily.dev/)**.
-Whenever I get extra free time, I read an article or two that interests me.
+I also follow the latest tech trends and web development in **[daily.dev](https://daily.dev/)**.
+I read an article or two that interests me whenever I need a breather from actual coding.

 **Here's my personal statistics from daily.dev:**